itincknell/Word-Hoarder/README.md

-"partOfSpeech": string "verb", "noun" etc., "principleParts": string representing principle parts, "simpleParts": simplified version of principle parts supported for Latin, "defs": [list of def objects, typically displayed as an ordered list], "etymology": string containing etymology information }</p>
+"partOfSpeech": string "verb", "noun" etc., "principleParts": string representing principle parts, "simpleParts": simplified version of principle parts supported for Latin, "senses": [list of word 'sense' objects, typically displayed as an ordered list], "etymology": string containing etymology information }</p>
-<p>Defs:
+<p>Senses:
 {
 "gloss": string containing a word sense you would find in a typical dictionary, "tags": tags related to a specific word sense such as "Pre-classical" or "transitive"